The Everly Brothers: Early career (1940s–1950s)

 Working with the Bryants, they had hits in the United States and the United Kingdom, the biggest being "Wake Up Little Susie", "All I Have to Do Is Dream", "Bird Dog", and "Problems".
-The Everlys, though they were largely interpretive artists, also succeeded as songwriters, especially with Don's "(Till) I Kissed You", which hit number four on the US pop charts.
+The Everlys, though they were largely interpretive artists, also succeeded as songwriters, especially with Don's "(Till) I Kissed You", which hit No. 4 on the US pop charts.

 The brothers toured with Buddy Holly in 1957 and 1958.
 According to Holly's biographer Philip Norman, they were responsible for persuading Holly and the Crickets to change their outfits from Levis and T-shirts to the Everlys' Ivy League suits.
 Don said Holly wrote and composed "Wishing" for them.
 "We were all from the South", Phil observed of their commonalities.
 "We'd started in country music."
 Although some sources say Phil Everly was one of Holly's pallbearers in February 1959, Phil said in 1986 that he attended the funeral and sat with Holly's family, but was not a pallbearer.
 Don did not attend, saying, "I couldn't go to the funeral.
 I couldn't go anywhere.
 I just took to my bed."